prajuu24/Air-Pollution-Forecasting/README.md

 ---

-Install required libraries:

-pip install -r requirements.txt

-Run the Jupyter Notebook or Python script to train and evaluate the model

-Future Work
+## Future Work

-Include additional weather features or external pollution factors
+- Include additional weather features or external pollution factors

-Deploy the model for real-time air quality prediction
+- Deploy the model for real-time air quality prediction

-Compare with other time-series forecasting models like GRU, ARIMA, XGBoost
+- Compare with other time-series forecasting models like GRU, ARIMA, XGBoost